elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ## Introduction

-### Microbial Biotechnology and DBTL cycle
+### Microbial biotechnology and DBTL cycle
-The Microbial Biotechnology domain is a very broad field that encompasses the application of microorganisms to the development of useful products and processes.
+The microbial biotechnology domain is a very broad field that encompasses the application of microorganisms to the development of useful products and processes.
 As such, there are a very wide variety of experimental tools, approaches, and ultimately data, that arise in this field.
 A convenient representation of microbial biotechnology for organisational purposes is the stages of the engineering life cycle drawn from the related field of synthetic biology.

 The **Design-Build-Test-Learn (DBTL) cycle** represents experimental design and analysis steps in synthetic biology.
 Current data management best practices and guidelines that should be applied throughout the DBTL cycle will be described and discussed here.